Tap here to get 5 Secrets to Stress Free Dinners

 • Use Italian turkey sausage.
 If your family doesn’t eat pork or you want an option with less fat, Italian turkey sausage is a great option that my family uses often.

 • Use regular lasagna noodles.
 Since the noodles will cook right in the soup, be sure to get regular lasagna sheets.
-This recipe for lasagna soup has not been tested with no boil noodles.
+This recipe for lasagna soup has not been tested with no-boil noodles.

+• Make it gluten free.
 Since this soup contains pasta it is not gluten-free.
 If you want to make it for someone who can’t have gluten, I recommend using gluten-free lasagna noodles as well as double-checking the rest of your ingredients to make sure there is no gluten.

 Storing and Reheating Leftover Lasagna Soup